adityarishav/hackharbor/README.md

 ```
 - Change the ip in docker-compose.yml file to your pubic ip so that the vpn can work in line number 40

-- You also have to put your email and SMTP creds in the email_utils.py file in the backend
+- You also have to put your email and SMTP creds in the email_utils.py file in the backend folder so that email and 2FA can work

 ```shell
 docker-compose up --build -d